nicoDs96/SmartMuseum/Design.md

 But when she wants time for her, she reads a nice book in the living room drinking tea and maybe thinking about some innovation for the museum.

 __Home, internet and tech__
-As already said gabriella is a fan of technology in fact her house is smart, all the appliances are smart: the lights, the television, the audio system, for example on Sunday morning she wakes up and asks Amazon alexa to put some relaxing music in the afternoon she asks alexa for a film to watch on smart TV and then she enjoys watching it with her family.
+As already said Gabriella is a fan of technology in fact her house is smart, all the appliances are smart: the lights, the television, the audio system, for example on Sunday morning she wakes up and asks Amazon Alexa to put some relaxing music in the afternoon she asks Alexa for a film to watch on smart TV and then she enjoys watching it with her family.

 __A Typical Day__
 * Wake up at 7 am, breakfast with the family.